The Sea Tsar and Vasilisa the Wise: The rescued eagle

+Motifs

 The bird maidens

 The bird maidens are related to the mythological character of the swan maiden.
 The king's sons spies on the bird maidens bathing and hides the garment (featherskin) of the youngest one, for her to help him reach the kingdom of the villain of the tale (usually the swan-maiden's father).
 The swan is the typical species, but they can transform into "geese, ducks, spoonbills, or aquatic birds of some other species".

 According to linguist Horace Lunt, the terms in the original Russian text, kólpik and kólpica, are taken to show closely related meanings in the Slavic languages, denoting "a large white bird": 'swan', 'spoonbill' (although he disagreed with this one), 'Swan-Maiden', 'Swan-Maiden (in fairy tales)' and 'young female swan' (which he considered to be the best translation).

 Professor Joanna Hubbs also associated the character of the bird maidens with the Rusalki of Slavic folklore, a group of supernatural maidens described in folktales as "daughters of a sea or bird king".

 The Sea Tsar

-The Morskoi Tsar ("Sea Tsar"; "Sea King"; "The Marine or Water King") of Slavic folklore appears as the antagonist of the tale: a king with magical powers that forces the protagonist to perform difficult tasks, which the prince does with the help of the Sea Tsar's youngest daughter.
-The Sea Tsar or Sea King also appears in Slovak and Slovene folklore with the name Morskog Kralja or Morski kralj, and is reported to exist in Belarusian mythology as Car-Mora.
+The Sea Tsar ("Sea King"; "The Marine or Water King") of Slavic folklore appears as the antagonist of the tale: a king with magical powers that forces the protagonist to perform difficult tasks, which the prince does with the help of the Sea Tsar's youngest daughter.
+The Sea Tsar or Sea King also appears in Slovak and Slovene folklore with the name morski kralj, and is reported to exist in Belarusian mythology as Car Mora.
 He is also described as "a mighty and wealthy" regent who rules "in the depths of the sea", but he may also live "in the depths of the lake, or the pool".

 The Sea Tsar has also been compared to an obscure Slavic deity named Korab, whose name means 'boat' and who is possibly associated with the sea, navigation and fishing.

-The character of the Tsar Morskoi also appears in the epic bylina of Sadko, about the titular merchant and gusli musician that delights the Sea Tsar with his music playing in the underwater kingdom.
+The character of the Sea Tsar also appears in the epic bylina of Sadko, about the titular merchant and gusli musician that delights the Sea Tsar with his music playing in the underwater kingdom.

 Variants

 British scholar William Ralston Shedden-Ralston noted "a very striking ... likeness" between this Russian tale and the Scottish fairy tale The Battle of the Birds.
+Similarly, according to Russian folklorist Lev Barag, type 313B, with the starting episode of the quarrel between animals and the hero's father rescuing the bird, only appears in "East Slavic, Serbo-Croatian, Czech, Lithuanian, Estonian, Finnish, Flemish, French, Scottish and Irish" variants.